litospain/Hantek6022API/README.md

 After you've done this, the scope should automatically come up with the correct permissions to be accessed without a root user.

-You need to compile the custom firmware.
-Install `sdcc` for this.
-Then run `make` in the directory `HantekFirmware/custom`:
+The following instructions are tested with Debian (Stretch and Buster) and are executed also automatically under Ubuntu (1804) - have a look at the [appveyor build status](https://ci.appveyor.com/project/Ho-Ro/Hantek6022API/branch/master) and the [related config file](https://github.com/Ho-Ro/Hantek6022API/blob/master/appveyor.yml).

+To compile the custom firmware you have to install (as root) the _small devices c compiler_ sdcc:

+    sudo apt install sdcc

+The firmware uses the submodule [fx2lib](https://github.com/djmuhlestein/fx2lib/tree/4d3336c3b5ebc2127a8e3c013ea13ad58873e9e0), pull it in:

     git submodule update --init

-    sudo apt-get install sdcc
-    cd PyHT6022/HantekFirmware/custom
+To build the custom firmware run `make` in the top level directory:

     make

+To build and install the python package you have to install some more .deb packages:

+    sudo apt install python3-setuptools python3-libusb1

-Install the python modules and the firmware (e.g. into /usr/local/lib/python3.5/dist-packages/Python-Hantek...).
+Build and install the python modules and the firmware (e.g. into /usr/local/lib/python3.5/dist-packages/Python-Hantek...).

     sudo python3 setup.py install

-The provided Makefile simplifies the steps above a little bit

-Build the firmware:

-    make fw_custom

-Install modules and firmware:
+Or use the Makefile:

     sudo make install

+To build a debian package you need two more packages:

+    (sudo) apt install checkinstall fakeroot

 Create a debian package: